seramirezruiz/2021-spring-stats2/content/materials/session 1/foundations.md

 ## Importing data

-Last week we worked with data provided by the `palmerpenguins` package; however, most practical applications will require you to work with your own data.
+Next we will work with data provided by the `palmerpenguins` package; however, most practical applications will require you to work with your own data.
 In fact, for most assignments, you will be given a data set to work with.
-As we discussed last week, data are messy.
+As we will see in the coming weeks, data are messy.
 You know what else is messy?
 Data formats.
 You may be acquainted with a couple of them *(.csv, .tsv, .xlsx)*.

 Fortunately for us, the `tidyverse` has two packages that make the process of loading data sets from different formats very easy.